bryanbuchanan/junkbox/README.md

 ## Limiting Access

 Limiting access to individual folders is possible by adding a `_password.txt` file to the folder you'd like to protect.
-In the text file, you should define the name and password required to view the folder's contents:
+In the text file, define the name and password required to view the folder's contents:

 	name: joe
 	password: password1